Acupuncture

 Psychological Disorders: Such as anxiety, depression, and insomnia.

-Addiction: Such as smoking cessation and substance abuse.
+Addiction: For smoking cessation and substance abuse.